 Provide essential support students need to navigate their stressors.

 Numerous factors contribute to adverse mental health for K-12 students, but perhaps one of the most prevalent is academic stress.
 Spanning all age groups and socioeconomic statuses, no student is immune to the pressure of academic performance.
-How does school affect mental health?
+How does school affect student mental health?

 Academic stress is often associated with high school students preparing for college, but younger students experience it as well.
 Students of all ages have to juggle the pressure to perform well academically with extracurriculars, homework, and standardized testing.
 And this is true for students in all socioeconomic situations, as well.